NwAurion/kosmor/README.md

 I don't think I added an overview over all parameters, so check out what the Configuration Tool does to the .ini...

-The other stuff is mostly either the early stages of the Map Tool, or something I began near the end of development for Kosmor, so likely unfished.
+The other stuff is mostly either the early stages of the Map Tool, or something I began near the end of development for Kosmor, so likely unfinished.

 Overall, there is a lot i'd do different now, but they did (and do, just that I don't need them currently) their job.